adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ```
 Make sure that all sections within the file are uncommented (the total number of sections is indicated).

-#### Remove Analytics and AEPIdentity <!-- omit in toc -->
+#### Update AppDelegate <!-- omit in toc -->
-To remove the Analytics and AEPIdentity extensions:
+Open `AppDelegate.swift`:
-1. Click the dropdown chevron next to `EdgeBridgeTutorialApp` in the left-side navigation panel.
+1. Select the dropdown chevron next to **EdgeBridgeTutorialApp** in the left-side navigation panel.
-2. Click the dropdown chevron next to the `EdgeBridgeTutorialApp` folder.
+2. Select the dropdown chevron next to the **EdgeBridgeTutorialApp** folder.
-3. Click the `AppDelegate.swift` file.
+3. Select the `AppDelegate.swift` file.

+Set the tutorial app to use the mobile property ID:
-4. First update the `ENVIRONMENT_FILE_ID` value to the mobile property ID published in the first section.
+1. Update the `ENVIRONMENT_FILE_ID` value to the mobile property ID published in the first section.
-   - See how to get your mobile property ID in the instructions for [getting the mobile property ID](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#getting-the-mobile-property-id-).
+   - See how to find your mobile property ID in the instructions for [getting the mobile property ID](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#getting-the-mobile-property-id-).

+Remove Analytics and AEPIdentity extensions:
 Inside you will see code blocks for this tutorial marked by a header and footer `EdgeBridge Tutorial - remove section (n/m)` (where `n` is the current section and `m` is the total number of sections in the file).

 Simply delete everything between the header and footer, and make sure to do this for all "remove section" blocks within the file.

+For details on the various Edge extensions used, see the [table of related projects](../../README.md#related-projects).

+Inside `AppDelegate.swift`, you will see code blocks for this tutorial marked by a header and footer `EdgeBridge Tutorial - remove section (n/m)` (where `n` is the current comment section number and `m` is the total number of sections in the file).

+> [!WARNING]
+> Before proceeding, verify if your application uses any Adobe Experience Cloud Solution extensions, such as Adobe Target or Adobe Campaign (find the full list [here](https://developer.adobe.com/client-sdks/solution/)).
+Only remove `AEPIdentity` if no other solution extensions are in use.

+Delete everything between the header and footer, and do this for all "remove section" blocks within the file.

 For details on the various Edge extensions used, see the [table of related projects](../../README.md#related-projects).